moliver28/research-handbook/content/handbook/business-technology/data-team/platform/snowflake-warehouse-optimization.md

 With warehouse `XS` the query `01b5ff9d-080a-e214-0000-289d77d4f1e2` took 7m14s, so we'll add those stats to the google sheets template

 Next, we will try using `M` warehouse.
-First let's remove caching by running:
+First, let's remove caching by running:

 ```sql
 ALTER SESSION SET USE_CACHED_RESULT = FALSE;
 ```